tremor-rs/tremor-www/blog/2020-03-06-influx-perf.md

 For influx data, a lot of the strings can are perfectly fine represented inside the initial memory; they don't need modification or change to be then used in the final data representation.

 The first implementation ignored this fact and always created a newly owned data structure - this is expensive (as you will see below).
-However, it's not that simple.
-Not all strings can just be passed, pointing to the original memory.
+However, it's not only that.
+Not all strings can be passed, pointing to the original memory.
 Influx uses some escaping in its line protocol that makes this impossible.

 Fortunately, Rust has a data structure that allows representing the situation where we often return borrowed data but sometimes need to own it- it's named a `Cow`.
-No, not that cow, it doesn't eat grass, it is a Copy On Write structure that we can abuse to cover the "we sometimes need to own the data" situation.
+No, not that cow, it doesn't eat grass, it is a Copy On Write structure that we can use to cover the "we sometimes need to own the data" situation.

 In short, a `Cow< '_, str>` allows returning either a borrowed `&str` or an owned String - perfect for our use case!

-Since most of the time we simply need can return the `&str` we use a trick I picked up from the [json crate](https://github.com/maciejhirsz/json-rust/blob/master/src/codegen.rs#L67-L99) that is to split out the logic in a base and a complex case where the base case can perform the common operation quickly and only if it is required we switch to the complex and more costly implementation.
+Since most of the time we can return the `&str` we use a trick I picked up from the [json crate](https://github.com/maciejhirsz/json-rust/blob/master/src/codegen.rs#L67-L99) that is to split out the logic in a base and a complex case where the base case can perform the common operation quickly and only if it is required we switch to the complex and more costly implementation.

 In our case, this means we assume that all strings can be returned as borrowed, and only if we find an escape sequence, we switch to a more complex implementation.
 While this has some extra cost on the rare case, it makes the typical case rather cheap.

 ```
-simple-value            time:   [385.62 ns 385.85 ns 386.06 ns]
+base-value            time:   [385.62 ns 385.85 ns 386.06 ns]
                        change: [-25.171% -25.122% -25.073%] (p = 0.00 < 0.05)
                        Performance has improved.
 Found 5 outliers among 100 measurements (5.00%)